SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 So I just said, "Thank you, sir.
 I'll do my best."

-And I climbed onto the train that would take me away from the only world I knew—the Army world that had replaced the Yavapai world—and carry me to yet another place where I would have to learn to be someone new.
+And I climbed onto the train that would take me away from the only world I knew, the Army world that had replaced the Yavapai world, and carry me to yet another place where I would have to learn to be someone new.

 The train pulled away from the platform.
 Captain Bishop raised his hand in farewell.
 I watched him grow smaller and smaller until he was just a speck on the horizon, and then he was gone.

 I was alone again.

 I pressed my forehead against the train window and watched the landscape roll by.
 Mountains and plains and rivers whose names I did not know.
 America.
-This vast, beautiful, terrible country that had swallowed the my people whole.
+This vast, beautiful, terrible country had swallowed my people whole.

 Somewhere in my chest, in the place I kept locked and silent, I felt something stir.
 Not quite anger.
 Not quite grief.
 Something older and harder and more patient than either.